Professor, Innovation & Entrepreneurship

 books chapters and monographs

 Majchrzak, A., & Griffith, T. L. (2020).
 The new wave of digital innovation: The need for a theory of sociotechnical self-orchestration.
 Handbook of Digital Innovation (pp. 17-39).
-Edward Elgar Publishers.
+Cheltenham, United Kingdom: Edward Elgar Publishing (UK).

 Giustiniano, L., Griffith, T. L., & Majchrzak, A. (2019).
 Crowd-open and crowd-based collaborations: Facilitating the emergence of organization design.
-Managing Interorganizational Collaborations - Process Views.
+Managing Interorganizational Collaborations - Process Views (pp. 271-292).
 Bingley, West Yorkshire, United Kingdom: Emerald Group Publishing Ltd.